yasiryagi/helpdesk/roles/council-members/README.md

 ## Get Started
 Unlike most of the other current and future roles on the Joystream Platform, most of the information and actions required by participants in the governance system is available in our UI - named [Pioneer](https://testnet.joystream.org).
 For elected CMs, some familiarity with [GitHub](https://github.com/Joystream/community-repo/) is required, and at any time, a subset of the CMs must be able to use git, and basic coding review skills.
 As the project grows, new skills and more advanced skills may be required.

 If you want to get elected as a CM or vote on the platform, you need to be a Member.
-Instructions for this can be found [here](https://github.com/JoyStream/helpdesk/#get-started).
+Instructions for registration can be found [here](https://github.com/JoyStream/helpdesk/#get-started).

 **Note**
 After introducing `Memberships` to the platform, we found it to be confusing to have a concept of both `Accounts` and `Memberships`.
 We are in the process of renaming the `Accounts` to the `Keys`, but there are still traces of `Accounts` showing up.

 # Council Elections
 A new Council of CMs are elected at regular intervals.
 The election is decided by selecting the applicants that has the highest total "stake" backing them.
 Staking here means "locking" up your tokens, making them unusable for transfers or staking in other ways, thus forcing participants to put "skin in the game".
-The total stake is the sum of the applicants own stake required to put themselves up for election, and the stake of any voters voting on them.
+The total stake is the sum of the applicant's own stake required to put themselves up for election, and the stake of any voters voting for them.

-The terms of a these election are defined by some parameters.
+The terms of these elections are defined by some parameters.
 Although these can be changed either by the [Proposal system](/proposals), or by `sudo`, the parameter changes should be both infrequent and small.

 The current set of parameters, as well as the status and stage of the [Council/election cycle](#council-election-cycle) can be found [here](https://testnet.joystream.org/#/council).